peachpiecompiler/peachpie-docs/docs/api/ref/iphpcallable.md

 The list of declared functions is managed as a set of **IPhpCallable** instances by [Context](context).

 Library functions may accept an argument of type **IPhpCallable**.
-It is a well known argumen type and the compiler and the runtime will convert passed value to **IPhpCallable** implicitly using [construction](#construction).
+It is a well known argument type and the compiler and the runtime will convert passed value to **IPhpCallable** implicitly using [construction](#construction).

 The compiler implicitly implements **IPhpCallable** interface on PHP classes defining magic `__invoke` method.